janouma/flickr-coverflow/README.md

 If the third argument is not provided, the following default values are applied: **size = "tiny"** and **renderIn3D = false**

+It is possible to fire a script after the coverflow is loaded by setting the "onLoad" option to a function.
+Note that inside the function $(this) refer to the coverflow html node, *#coverflow* in the example.

 ## Events
 When tapping/clicking on the current picture a **zoom** event is triggered, allowing to show a larger version of the picture.
 The related event object provides a **zoomUrl** property which is the flickr url of the larger image: